12.4: Biological Oxidation-Reduction Reactions

 For substrates like ethanol that lose a hydride from a methylene carbon atom that has two hydrogens, only one of them is lost (either the proR or proS) from the prochiral center.

-The site on NAD+ that receives the hydride, as well as the entire ring, is planar with sp2 hybridization.
-When bound to the enzyme, the hydride is transfer to the Re face of he ring.
-The same occurs in the reverse reaction when the hydride from NADH is transferred to the re face of acetaldehyde.
-Re and Si faces can be determined using by prioritizing the substituents attached to the sp2 carbon using the Cahn-Ingold rules.
-The reversible transfer of the proR hydrogens to the Re faces of the reactants in the reversible conversion of ethanol to acetaldehyde are shown in Figure \(\PageIndex{8}\).
+The site on NAD+ that receives the hydride and the entire ring is planar with sp2 hybridization.
+When bound to the enzyme, the hydride is transferred to the RE face of the ring.
+The same occurs in the reverse reaction when the hydride from NADH is transferred to the RE face of acetaldehyde.
+Using the Cahn-Ingold rules, RE and SI faces can be determined by prioritizing the substituents attached to the sp2 carbon.
+The reversible transfer of the proR hydrogen to the Re faces of the reactants in the reversible conversion of ethanol to acetaldehyde is shown in Figure \(\PageIndex{8}\).

-Figure \(\PageIndex{8}\): Reversible transfer of the proR hydrogens to the Re faces of the reactants in the alcohol dehydrogenase reaction
+Figure \(\PageIndex{8}\): Reversible transfer of the proR hydrogen to the Re faces of the reactants in the alcohol dehydrogenase reaction

-FAD has a more positive reduction potential than NAD+ so it is used for more "demanding" oxidation reactions, such as dehydrogenation of a C-C bond to form an alkene.
+FAD has a more positive reduction potential than NAD+, so it is used for more "demanding" oxidation reactions, such as the dehydrogenation of a C-C bond to form an alkene.
 You will notice on standard reduction potential tables that the potential of FAD is often listed several times and depends on the enzyme.
-This is because the FAD is tightly bound to the enzyme so its tendency to acquire electrons depends on its environment, in much the same fashion as the pKa of an amino acid side chain (which reflects is tendency to release protons) is affected by the environment of the amino acid side chain in the protein.
+This is because the FAD is tightly bound to the enzyme.
+Hence, its tendency to acquire electrons depends on its environment, in much the same fashion as the pKa of an amino acid side chain (which reflects its tendency to release protons), which is affected by the environment of the amino acid side chain in the protein.
 The standard reduction potential for flavin enzymes varies from -465 mV to + 149 mV.
-Compare this to the reduction potential of free FAD/FADH2, which in aqueous solution is -208 mV.
-The standard reduction potential of the flavin in D-amino acid oxidase, a flavoprotein, is about 0.0 V. Remember, the more positive the standard reduction potential, the more likely the reactant will be reduced and hence act as an oxidizing agent.
-Hence the FAD in D-amino acid oxidase is a better oxidizing agent than free FAD.
+Compare this to the free FAD/FADH2 reduction potential, which in aqueous solution is -208 mV.
+The standard reduction potential of the flavin in D-amino acid oxidase, a flavoprotein, is about 0.0 V. Remember, the more positive the standard reduction potential, the more likely the reactant will be reduced and act as an oxidizing agent.
+Hence, the FAD in D-amino acid oxidase is a better oxidizing agent than free FAD.
 The KD for binding of FAD to the enzyme is 10-7 M compared to the KD for binding of FADH2, which is 10-14 M. By gaining electrons, the flavin binds more tightly, which preferentially stabilizes the bound FADH2 compared to the bound FAD.
 This shifts the equilibrium of FAD ↔ FADH2 to the right, making the bound FAD a stronger oxidizing agent.

 A mechanism for the 2-electron hydride reduction of FAD is shown in Figure 6 above.